Getting permission to use copyrighted works is a simple two-step process, in theory. You find who owns the copyright and you contact them to ask.

 Use: Supplementary teaching materials

-I have enclosed a self-addressed envelope for your convenience in replying to this request.
+I hope you will consider this request.
 Your response by ___[date]___ would be appreciated.